GSA/piv-guides/pages/Office 365 Certificate-Based Authentication Via ADFS.md

 #####Active Directory/Domain preparations
 * If the user account has a non-routable domain suffix then add an alternate suffix if necessary in AD _Domains and Trusts_ for the alternate UPN.
 * We recommend you have an OU filter plan before synchronizing to the cloud.
-In this document we have created an OU named O365 above using PowerShell for easy OU filtering and sync to the cloud.
+In this document we will be creating an OU named O365 using PowerShell for easy OU filtering and sync to the cloud.
 Then we move users into O365 OU for clean synchronization to the cloud.

 #####Active Directory Certificate Name Mapping Operation:
 A user presents a certificate to ADFS as part of authentication, and ADFS looks at the name mappings in AD to determine which user account should be logged on.
 If the certificate has a user principal name (UPN) the UPN is used to resolve the user account in AD.
 If there is no UPN, then the certificate's Distinguished Name is used.